+Yes, there are different kinds of aftermarket parts.
 When it comes to structural car parts, you will want to make sure that they are "CAPA" certified.
 Certified Automobile Parts Association (CAPA) has high standards and guidelines for aftermarket parts.
 They run tests on the production, quality of materials and integrity of the parts.
 In order to be certified CAPA, the testing that the parts go through must determine that the parts are “functionally equivalent” to OEM parts, which is a much stronger term than the requirement of being of "like kind and quality" that some insurance companies use as their standard of evaluation for a "replacement part".

 Like kind and quality do not necessarily address function or crash test performance.
 Aftermarket parts that are certified with CAPA have passed numerous stages of quality testing before they are CAPA certified, so you may want to ask about this if you are given an option or will have to use aftermarket or generic parts.

 According to the Property Casualty Insurers Association of America (PCI), aftermarket parts save consumers 1.5 billion dollars and the average price of an OEM part costs about 60 percent more than the average price of an aftermarket part.

 Because of the cost savings of aftermarket parts, they are used by insurance companies and body shops when repairing vehicles after accidents.